Slow persuasion: Myopic behaviour by the decision-maker

-To avoid uninteresting technicalities, we will focus on MPEs in which the agent's tie-breaking is well-behaved.
-Say that a Markov strategy $A : [0,1] \to \Delta(\mathcal{A})$ of the agent is \emph{regular} iff it breaks ties such that the principal's induced payoff $u(p) \coloneqq \int_{\mathcal{A}} f_{\textsl{P}}(a,p) A(\dd a|p)$ is upper semi-continuous.
-Regular Markov strategies exist---indeed, \emph{any} Markov strategy of the agent need be modified only on a discrete (hence finite or countable) set of beliefs $p$ to be made regular, and this modification leaves the agent's flow payoff unchanged. \footnote{Recall that a Markov strategy is piecewise continuous by definition, and that the agent's flow payoff $f_{\textsl{a}}(a,\cdot)$ is continuous.}
+To avoid uninteresting technicalities, we will focus on MPEs in which the decision-maker's tie-breaking is well-behaved.
+Say that a Markov strategy $A : [0,1] \to \Delta(\mathcal{A})$ of the decision-maker is \emph{regular} iff it breaks ties such that the sender's induced payoff $u(p) \coloneqq \int_{\mathcal{A}} f_{\textsl{S}}(a,p) A(\dd a|p)$ is upper semi-continuous.
+Regular Markov strategies exist---indeed, \emph{any} Markov strategy of the decision-maker need be modified only on a discrete (hence at most countable) set of beliefs $p$ to be made regular, and this modification leaves the decision-maker's flow payoff unchanged. \footnote{Recall that a Markov strategy is piecewise continuous by definition, and that the decision-maker's flow payoff $f_{\textsl{D}}(a,\cdot)$ is continuous.}